The library libafb-binder

 • intf: listening HTTP interface (string or array of strings)

-• extentions, configuration of extentions (object)
+• extensions, configuration of extensions (object)

 • ldpath: global list of directory for searching bindings (string or array of strings)